What are the requirements and rules of practicing law in the state of Georgia?

 Georgia’s Rules of Professional Conduct

-Lawyers who are licensed to practice in Georgia are held to high moral and ethical standards.
+Lawyers who are licensed to practice in Georgia are held to Georgia’s bar ethics rules.
 These rules are governed by the Supreme Court of Georgia.
 All Georgia attorneys, whether they practice civil law or criminal law, are bound by the Georgia Rules of Professional Conduct.
 Violation of any of the Rules of Conduct may result in disciplinary action.
 The State Bar of Georgia’s Office of the General Counsel investigates and prosecutes alleged rules of ethics violations.

 The rules are contained in Part IV, Chapter 1 of the Bar Rules, which is part of the Georgia State Bar Handbook.
 In addition to clearly laying the ethical rules that all lawyers must follow, the Georgia Rules of Professional Conduct warns attorneys that disciplinary action will depend on the circumstances, the seriousness of the violation, and any previous violations.